Username4Fabian/MailResponses/README.md

 document.addEventListener("DOMContentLoaded", function () {
 ```

 Inside the event listener, a function named `addNewEmail` is defined.
-This function takes an email subject, content, and sender as parameters, and adds a new email to the email list in the sidebar of the interface.
+This function takes an emailDummy subject, content, and sender as parameters, and adds a new emailDummy to the emailDummy list in the sidebar of the interface.

 ```javascript
 function addNewEmail(emailSubject, emailContent, emailSender) {
 ```

-The function creates a new list item (`li`), sets its text content to the email subject, and appends it to the email list.
+The function creates a new list item (`li`), sets its text content to the emailDummy subject, and appends it to the emailDummy list.
 It also adds a click event listener to the list item, which calls the `openEmail` function when the item is clicked.

 ```javascript
 listItem.addEventListener("click", function () {